KON-ch/astro-sample/src/pages/posts/post-3.md

 image:
     url: 'https://astro.build/assets/blog/astro-1-release-update/cover.jpeg'
     alt: 'The Astro logo with the word One.'
-tags: ["astro", "blogging", "learning in public"]
+tags: ["community", "setbacks", "learning in public"]
 ---